USF-Collaboration-Project/USF-front-end/README.md

 # Front End Client for MSUSF

 ## Motivation for the Project
 The purpose of this project is to create an easier way for students and researchers with nontechnical backgrounds to access geospatial data.
-With the help of the Economics department at the University of San Francisco, a team of developers at Make School built a web application that produces CSV files of different datasets from Google Earth Engine and the web.
-Users can download the CSV files and utilize them for research purposes without worrying about the programming aspect.

 ## Screenshots